honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 ## Insatiable demand for devs

 In one scenario, AI could potentially increase the supply of developers who are "good enough", which would help to balance out the seemingly insatiable demand.
 Such end of the scarcity would mean, first of all, drop of our high salaries.
-Perhaps also end to the elevated celebrity status of our ocuppation.
+Perhaps also end to the elevated celebrity status of our occupation.
-This would be good for the society though, as developing software just becomes easier and cheaper.
+This would be good for the society though, as developing software becomes easier and cheaper.

 Although we are currently experiencing an economic downturn, I believe that this is just a temporary detour caused by current geopolitical factors.
 According to a 2018 poll conducted by the [Czech Statistical Office](https://www.czso.cz/csu/czso/na-trhu-je-nedostatek-ict-odborniku), two-thirds of Czech companies reported difficulties in filling IT roles.
 Furthermore, the State of European Tech survey in 2018 revealed that [IT is growing five times faster than any other segment](https://2018.stateofeuropeantech.com/).
 In 2021, the same survey projected that a staggering [$100B has been invested to European IT in just one year](https://2021.stateofeuropeantech.com/), which is ten times more than when the survey started in 2015.